JaimeZepeda08/SixOfBadgers/README.md

 <!--List here all of the external entities, other than users, on which your system will depend.
 For example, if your system inter-operates with sendmail, or if you will depend on Apache for the web server, or if you must target both Unix and Windows, list those requirements here.
 List also memory requirements, performance/speed requirements, data capacity requirements, if applicable.-->

+1. React will be used for frontend; React needs to be able to run on the computer

 ### Specification